Aug 22, 2011

-I haven't had the chance to watch Captain America in the theaters yet, however I've seen the poster all over San Francisco.
-Every time I see it I think to myself that would be awesome to create that shield in Photoshop.
+I haven't had the chance to watch Captain America in the theaters yet, however, I've seen the poster all over San Francisco.
+Every time I see it I think to myself that would be awesome to create that shield in this Photoshop tutorial.
 This morning I woke up and decided that I would do that :)

 So in this tutorial I will show you how to create the Captain America shield using Photoshop.
 The whole process is quite simple and won't take you more than 45 minutes.

 Open Photoshop and create a new document.
 I am using 2600x2600 pixels.
 Fill the background layer with black using the Paint Bucket Tool (G).

 With the Ellipse Tool (U) create a circle in the center of the document using red (#d51a37) for the color.

 With the Magic Wand Tool (W) select the area of the circle and then add a new layer on top of the red layer.